-The increase in net cash used in operating activities for the three months ended March 31, 2014 as compared with the same period in 2013 was primarily due to an increase in research and development spending relating to external manufacturing costs and internal proprietary projects, and a \$2.0 million payment of accrued interest on our loan with Servier in the first quarter of 2014.
+The increase in net cash used in operating activities for the six months ended June 30, 2014 as compared with the same period in 2013 was primarily due to an increase in research and development spending relating XOMA's gevokizumab clinical development programs and preclinical development activities related to the XMet platform, a \$2.0 million payment of accrued interest on our loan with Servier in the first quarter of 2014, and the absence of a \$3.9 million receipt for the partial funding of a Phase 3 trial received from Servier in the first quarter of 2013 for a fixed dose combination product to treat hypertension which was later sold to another company with continued XOMA financial interest.
 Also contributing to the increase in cash used was lower cash receipts related to a decrease in reimbursements due to our collaboration with Servier meeting the initial \$50 million cap of fully reimbursable NIU costs during the third quarter of 2013.

-Cash (Used in) Provided by Investing Activities
+Cash Provided by Investing Activities

-Net cash provided by investing activities decreased by \$19.5 million for the three months ended March 31, 2014, compared with the same period of 2013, primarily due to the maturity of \$20.0 million in short-term investments during the first quarter of 2013.
+Net cash provided by investing activities decreased by \$29.2 million for the six months ended June 30, 2014, compared with the same period of 2013, primarily due to the maturity of \$40.0 million in short-term investments during the first half of 2013 compared to the maturity of \$10.0 million in short-term investments during the first half of 2014

-Cash Provided by Financing Activities
+Cash Used in Financing Activities

-Net cash provided by financing activities was \$0.3 million for the three months ended March 31, 2014, compared with \$0.1 million for the same period of 2013.
-Cash provided by financing activities in the first quarter of 2014 related to net proceeds received from employee stock purchases and warrant exercises, partially offset by principal payments on our loans with GECC and Novartis.
-Cash provided by financing activities in the first quarter of 2013 related to net proceeds received from employee stock purchases.
+Net cash used in financing activities was \$0.6 million for the six months ended June 30, 2014, compared with \$0.8 million for the same period of 2013.
+Cash used in financing activities in the first half of 2014 related to \$3.8 million of principal payments on our loans with GECC and Novartis, partially offset by \$3.2 million of net proceeds received from employee stock purchases and warrant exercises.
+Cash used in financing activities in the first half of 2013 related to \$1.0 million of principal payments on our loan with GECC, partially offset by \$0.2 million of net proceeds received from employee stock purchases.

 We have incurred significant operating losses and negative cash flows from operations since our inception.
-At March 31, 2014, we had cash, cash equivalents, and short-term investments of \$93.7 million.
+At June 30, 2014, we had cash, cash equivalents, and short-term investments of \$75.9 million.
 During 2014, we expect to continue using our cash, cash equivalents and short-term investments to fund ongoing operations.
 Additional licensing, antibody discovery and development collaboration agreements, government funding and financing arrangements may positively impact our cash balances.
-Based on our cash reserves and anticipated spending levels, anticipated cash inflows from collaborations, biodefense contracts and licensing transactions, funding availability included under our loan agreements, the proceeds from our equity offerings and other sources of funding that we believe to be available, we estimate that we have sufficient cash resources to meet our anticipated as needs into 2015.
+Based on our cash reserves and anticipated spending levels, anticipated cash inflows from collaborations, biodefense contracts and licensing transactions, funding availability included under our loan agreements, the proceeds from our equity offerings and other sources of funding that we believe to be available, we estimate that we have sufficient cash resources to meet our anticipated net cash needs into 2015.
 Any significant revenue shortfalls, increases in planned spending on development programs or more rapid progress of development programs than anticipated, as well as the unavailability of anticipated sources of funding, could shorten this period.
 If adequate funds are not available, we will be required to delay, reduce the scope of, or eliminate one or more of our product development programs and further reduce personnel-related costs.
 Progress or setbacks by potentially competing products may also affect our ability to raise new funding on acceptable terms.